Should I Become A Machinist?

 |Experience||4-5 years of apprenticeship training|

-Sources: *U.S. Bureau of Labor Statistics, **O*Net OnLine
+Source: U.S. Bureau of Labor Statistics (May, 2015), O*Net Online

-Step 1: Complete a Training Program
+Step 2: Complete a Training Program

 Many tool and die machinists enter the workforce through apprenticeship programs.
 These programs, which are often available through unions or manufacturers, combine paid, hands-on job training with classroom study at vocational-technical schools or community colleges.
 In-class coursework may cover topics like mechanical drafting, tooling processes, technical math and computer numerical control operations.